 3. Aguila Beer

-Aguila Beer is the most popular in the lsit of beers in Colombia.
-You will find in the supermarkets, bars and restaurants.
+Aguila Beer is the most popular on the list of beers in Colombia.
+You will find them in supermarkets, bars and restaurants.
 It tastes good and when partying you will see people offering packs and boxes to buy.

 4. Poker Beer

 Poker Beer is the second most popular of the beers in Colombia.
 Poker and Aguila are easy to find in supermarkets and most of the cities in Colombia.

 Club Colombia Beer is my favorite beer in Colombia with a strong taste.
 You will find in bars and supermarkets a little bit more expensive than Aguila and Poker.
 There are 3 kinds of Club Colombia red, lager and black.

 Costeña Beer is a popular beer in the North of Colombia and it’s a great one.
 You will find also it in another part of the country but mostly in the North.

 Pilsen Beer is a popular beer in South America but it’s not so popular in Colombia like the others.
 Pilsen is my second favorite after Club Colombia.